csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

 What's more, because the administrators can send news about new treatments on CancerChat, it's also a great platform where the patients can receive the latest information about their cancer.
 Patients used to get information about new treatments when they met their doctors， while this app allows them to directly access this piece of information.
 They can then contact the doctor and ask if the new treatment can be applied to them.
 It can make cancer patients’ lives better and even save their lives.

 ## Key Features
- * Described the key features in the application that the user can access
- * Provide a breakdown or detail for each feature that is most appropriate for your application
- * This section will be used to assess the value of the features built

 ### Create Account/ Signup:
 When the users first visit CancerChat, they can use the button on the welcome page to create an account.